aaahmed/Sentiment_Analysis/README.md

 The solution applied here is a NLP based approach which can be understood through the code mentioned in the repository.

 ## Data Collection
-The data contains samples of text.
+The data source was AnalyticsVidhya where the data contains samples of text.
 This text could potentially contain one or more drug mentions.
 Each row contained is a unique combination of the text and the drug mention.
 Note: The same text could also have different sentiments for a different drug.

 ## Tech Stack Used
+Environment : Python3
+1. Keras
+2. Numpy
+3. Tensorflow
+4. Pandas
+5. Nltk
+6. String